play14team/play14-website/_games/ball-runner.md

 scale: Min 4, Max 20
 timebox: 30 - 45 mins

 excerpt: In this game teams are challenged to achieve a series of simple tasks as quickly as possible.
 The game will quickly introduce bottlenecks, which in turn will generate a high amount of work in progress.
 Teams are given the opportunity to make several attempts, each time taking the opportunity to inspect and adapt.
+This game was created during ##play14 London 2015

 materials:
   - 100 balls